apereo/cas/docs/cas-server-documentation/mfa/DuoSecurity-Authentication.md

 provider.
 Each provider instance is registered with CAS and activated in the authentication flows as necessary.
 The provider id need not be defined if there is only a single Duo instance available.

+## Account Profile Management

+The integration with Duo Security is able to provide user device registration information to the account profile management feature in CAS.
+[See this guide](../registration/Account-Management-Overview.html) for better details.

 ## User Account Status

 If users are unregistered with Duo Security or allowed through via a direct bypass,